 - 1. All new registrants of ACSLPA who obtained their practice permit between renewal cycles.
 These members may require additional support, particularly those who are transitioning from new graduate to professional. - 2.
 Any regulated member who has opted out of submitting a Peer Dialogue Reflection for the practice year.
 In opting out, these members indicate that they have not engaged in dialogue with a peer, which is a risk to competence.
 During the audit, the member's explanation for not completing this CCP activity, along with their submissions for the other CCP activities will be reviewed.
-If the regulated member is unable to provide a valid reason for not completing the Peer Dialogue Reflection, or if their submissions for the Risks and Supports Profile and Continuing Education Reports do not meet the requirements in the table above, the member will be referred to the practice assessment stage of the CCP. - 3.
+The member will automatically be referred to the practice assessment stage of the CCP for a peer interview.
+This will allow for a discussion regarding mechanisms by which they can connect with peers in the coming year to ensure there are opportunities for peer dialogue going forward.
+They will not be able to opt out of peer dialogue reflection for another four years. - 3.
 Any regulated member whose random selection for a completion audit reveals an incomplete submission. - 4.
 Any regulated member who falls below the mandatory currency hours that are required for renewal are part of a special process to support their continued competence.
 Please refer to ACSLPA's Registration Handbook for more detailed information on this audit category.